huzhijiang/kolla-ansible/doc/networking-guide.rst

 tied to the lifetime of the ovsdpdk_vswitchd container.
 As such it is recommended to always evacuate all vm workloads from a node running ovs-dpdk prior to upgrading.

-On ubuntu network manager is required for tunnel networking.
-This requirement will be removed in the future.